atamis/honkytonkvomit/source/_posts/2011-08-02-simple-url-shortener.markdown

 {% endcodeblock%}

-Thanks to Mongoid, we can write consise like that.
-The redirection block is similarly simple.
+Thanks to Mongoid, we can keep the code nice and concise.
+The redirection block is fairly simple.

 {% codeblock redirection.rb %}
 get '/:ident' do |ident|